Straumann Dental Implants

 Frequently patients upgrade to fixed bridgework from dentures after a while.
 Patients find that dentures “can age” sometimes and may alter speech a little.
 However it is a very good alternative in cases where budget is constrained.
 What’s the next step?

-To find out how our skilled dental implant dentist can help you to eat better and feel more comfortable, call us today to book your consultation.
+To find out how our skilled dental implant dentist can help you to eat better and feel more comfortable, call us today to book Your consultation.

 Fixed Bridgework